It never fails. You can even set your watch to it.

 That’s OK though because this short exercise you just read (or skimmed) is more of a working theory that will continue to adapt and evolve over time.

-So despite the inevitability of me looking stupid (which seems to be the only sure-bet here), I hope that small errors are overlooked in respect of the main premise.
+So despite the inevitability of me looking stupid (which seems to be the only sure-bet here), I hope that small errors are overlooked with respect to the main premise.

 In today’s oversaturated world, the biggest problem (and thus, need) for businesses is discovery – which today (and in the near future) primarily manifests through a search-based platform or ecosystem.